'Potential to be an extreme event': Heavy rain warning for Bay of Plenty

-A heavy rain warning is in force for the Bay of Plenty, with MetService warning that it has the potential to be an "extreme event".
+A heavy rain warning is in force for the Bay of Plenty, with MetService warning that it could be "extreme".

 Downpours and significant flooding are possible for Bay of Plenty and Gisborne from midnight tonight until midnight tomorrow.

-It warned people to expect 150 to 230mm of rain to accumulate, though some localised areas may see larger accumulations.
+It warned people to expect 150 to 230mm of rain, though some areas may see more, said MetService meteorologist Lewis Ferris.

-Heavy rain may cause streams and rivers to rise rapidly and surface flooding and slips were also possible, it said.
+Streams and rivers may rise rapidly and flooding and slips were also possible, it said.

-MetService meteorologist Lewis Ferris said there was the potential for bigger accumulations of more than 230mm in localised areas.

-A "persistent" large band of rain was likely to sit over the Bay of Plenty and the intensity may be less than Auckland's downpour yesterday, he said.
+A "persistent" large band of rain was likely to sit over the Bay of Plenty but the intensity may be less than Auckland's downpour yesterday, he said.

-But he said there was the "potential for similar impacts" to Auckland flooding.

 "It is fair to draw some parallels but it is not going to be one or two hours of rain.
 It is more likely to be a longer event, with the potential for high-intensity rainfalls."

-Ferris urged people to "do what they can" to prepare for potential flooding and remove valuable items from garages.
+Ferris urged people to prepare for potential flooding and remove valuable items from garages.

 A subtropical low develops to the northeast of the North Island today then will move south southwards on Wednesday, Metservice said.